 - Permanent, A Confirmation

 - From the verb אמן ('aman), to confirm or support.

 🔼The name Amana in the Bible

 It's not clear how often the graceful name Amana occurs in the Bible.
 It's mentioned for sure in the Song of Solomon, where the groom invites the bride to come down with him from Lebanon and down from the summit of Amana (Song of Solomon 4:8), and this would indicate, among other things, that Amana was a mountain in the Lebanon range.

 Then, in 2 Kings 5:12, the Aramean general Naaman fumes at Elisha's messenger that the two rivers of Damascus are better than all the waters in Israel.
 Some ancient Hebrew manuscripts of the Bible name these two rivers Abanah and Pharpar, while others call the first Amana.
 Most translations follow the first reading, but some (for instance The Jewish Society Publication's Bible of 1917, or the German Luther Translation of 1545) have Amana.
 So it appears that Amana may also have been a river in Aram.

 🔼Etymology of the name Amana

-The name Amana comes from the root-verb אמן ('aman), meaning to confirm or support:
+The name Amana comes from the verb אמן ('aman), meaning to confirm or support: